Networking, Firewall, Powers of Two

 From the discussion above you will note that the 1s must be in a continuous string.
 When using the CIDR notation (/#), the # refers to the number of bits in the netmask that are set to 1.
 For example, if you see /32 that means that there are 32 bits of 1s, or 11111111.11111111.11111111.11111111, or 255.255.255.255.

 A /24 would mean 24 bits of 1s, or 11111111.11111111.11111111.00000000 or 255.255.255.0.

 Netmasks from /24 (including 256 hosts) to /31 (including 2 hosts) will give you the best granularity levels for arranging your groups:

 |Binary||Decimal||CIDR||Number of hosts included|

-The hosts in the various firewall groups must be representable by a network number and netmask.
-Each department will be able to create up to six IP ranges for placing hosts on the firewalls.
+The hosts in the various firewall groups must be able to be represented by a network number and netmask.
+Each network is allowed up to six IP ranges for placing hosts on the firewalls.

 Each block of hosts:

 - Must be contiguous (no numbers can be skipped).

 - Must start and end on a boundary that can be described with a combination of an IP address and a netmask.

 - Must contain a power of 2 number of hosts.